Blaze and Satanus: Reign in Hell and afterward

 Blaze and Satanus are major characters in the Reign in Hell miniseries.
 In this story, they have become the rulers of Purgatory and lead a rebellion against Hell by offering hope to the hopeless.
 They are opposed by Neron, other demons, and the magical superheroes of the DC Universe.

 Blaze contacts Mary Marvel, offering to restore her lost powers in exchange for killing Freddy Freeman so that she can have his powers.
 Mary appears to go along with it, seemingly poisoning Freddy; however, when Blaze arrives, Freddy gets up and fights her, eventually impaling her on an iron statue and using his lightning to send her back to Hell.
 Now, Blaze seems to be interested in manipulating Osiris.

 Satanus sends the Justice League to Hell, where the League thwarts Satanus' plans to obtain Dante's mask.
 Satanus attempts to use the mask to become all-powerful, but is prevented by Plastic Man.
 The mask possesses him before the League destroys it and escapes from Hell.

 The New 52

 In 2011, "The New 52" rebooted the DC universe.
-Blaze and Satanus are reimagined as the overlords of the Dark Realm and unrelated to Shazam.
-In Supergirl: Red Daughter of Krypton, Blaze is imprisoned by Shay Veritas before being freed.
+Unlike the previous iterations, it is unknown if the character's relationship with the Wizard Shazam remains intact, as the character is changed to be an aboriginal deity whose real name is Mamaragan.
+The nature of their abilities and characterization differs; Blaze is portrayed capable of speaking in simplified language and Satanus is portrayed as a supreme overlord of an extra-dimensional demonic underworld known as the Dark Realm.